 Running away from Big Ball of Mud (BBoM)

-Here is one definition of BBoM, “A Big Ball of Mud is a haphazardly structured, sprawling, sloppy, duct-tape-and-baling-wire, spaghetti-code jungle.
+“A Big Ball of Mud is a haphazardly structured, sprawling, sloppy, duct-tape-and-baling-wire, spaghetti-code jungle.
 These systems show unmistakable signs of unregulated growth, and repeated, expedient repair.
 Information is shared promiscuously among distant elements of the system, often to the point where nearly all the important information becomes global or duplicated.”

-The BBoM can be created without writing a line of code, designing a functionality without taking into consideration the bounded context.
+The BBoM can be created without writing a line of code, by designing functionality without taking into consideration the bounded context.

-For Telus architecture, we need to avoid this BBoM, and the right approach is using DDD.
-Telus may need a lot of different and evolving needs, but there is a lot of value in strategically designing the new features to produce software that adapts to business rules, providing a good foundation for scalability and having the ability to reuse the software.
-For example, Product Catalog may receive new requirements but they need to be analyzed to the point of mapping the existing capabilities to enrich the API with the new features without breaking any back functionality.
+For TELUS architecture, we need to avoid this BBoM, and the right approach is using DDD.
+TELUS will have a lot of different and evolving needs, but there is value in strategically designing the new features to produce software that adapts to business rules, providing a good foundation for scalability and having the ability to reuse the software.
+For example, Product Catalog may receive new requirements but they need to be analyzed to the point of mapping the existing capabilities to enrich the API with the new features without breaking any existing functionality.

 There are different challenges to get DDD going and avoid BBoM: